 An Overview of Content Management Systems

-At its core, a content management system (CMS) enables organisations to create, publish, manage, distribute, search for and archive digital content.
+At its core, a content management system (aka CMS or content management platform) enables organisations to create, publish, manage, distribute, search for and archive digital content.
 Typically it is used to manage content on websites, intranets, portals and learning management solutions, and controls the appearance, structure and navigation shown to end-users.

 An effective CMS can bring your organisation the following benefits: